psychemedia/middle-english-romances/sir-orfeo.md

 The may denes durft hur not awake,
 But byfyde hur mery they can hem make,
 And lete hur flepe tyl after none,
-That the undertyde was agone ;
+That the undertyde was agone;
 And, al fo fone as fche can wake,
 Sche cryed, and lothly can hur make,
 She froted hur hondys and hur fete.